shipcloud/shipcloud-developer-portal/concepts/index.md

 has been compromised) you can do that in the shipcloud backoffice by clicking your email address at the upper right corner and selecting the menu item ```API Key```.

+## Shipment prices
+When using the sandbox key we will always return 0,0 as price.

 ## Cleanup
 We're currently deleting sandbox shipments 2 weeks after they've been created.
 So it's best practice to create a new shipment first if you want to test updating or deleting it.